-The Aviation Security Sector Workgroup (ASSWG) has been established through the Joint Task Force (JTF) which includes NAC, CASA, PNGASL, CIQ, Defence, Department of Transport, Department of Foreign Affairs and Airlines which usually meet on weekly basis to assess the current risk register and advise JTF accordingly should there be any concern.
+The Aviation Sector Security Working Group (ASSWG) has been established through the Joint Security Task Force (JSTF) which includes NAC, CASA, PNGASL, CIQ, Defence, Department of Transport, Department of Foreign Affairs and Airlines which usually meet on weekly basis to assess the current risk register and advise JTF accordingly should there be any concern.

 NAC’s Certified Airports have current Airport Emergency Plans in place with onsite Rescue and Fire Fighting Capability.
 During the Port Moresby International Airport Emergency Exercise in 2016, it was observed that the Emergency Services including RPNGC, St Johns Ambulance Civil Fire Service were underequipped to deal with the eventuality of a real disaster either on airport or off airport.
 Training & Capability building in these areas for remote command and emergency response from the Civil Police, Fire and Ambulance Authorities is seen as critical.

 The provision of properly kitted out Emergency Response Command and Response vehicles in identified provinces where APEC events are being hosted as well as effective incident Command and Control are seen as essential.

 The support, training and development of National Disaster Response and Recovery Plan is deemed critical in order to effectively respond to any natural, aviation or security related incidents leading to Major disaster.
 For e.g. if a B737 crash were to happen in Port Moresby CBD and how effective would the response be from the Civil Police, Fire and Ambulance Authorities.